 Due to the diversity and complexity of submitted device development proposals, TREAT has instituted a two-phase application procedure.
 After creating a TREAT account, those interested in seeking TREAT assistance are required to submit an Abstract.
 The abstracts are reviewed by the TREAT Leadership Team on a revolving basis throughout each year to determine if the product falls within TREAT’s expertise and mission.
 If selected, applicants will be invited to submit a Pilot Grant Application.
 The invited Pilot Grant Applications are reviewed by a committee of experts within the TREAT community on a triannual basis and assessed for:

 Each proposal is evaluated by at least three reviewers.
 Following review, a summary of the reviews is provided to each applicant along with a decision letter.

 Upcoming Key Dates

-Pilot Grant Notice of Award: Approximately four weeks following application submission deadline
+Pilot Grant Notice of Award: Approximately five to six weeks following application submission deadline